aliialpaca/TransVoice-Wiki/wiki/pages/misguided-concepts/gvm.md

 Raising of the larynx is not the only factor that increases meta-resonance.
 There are other involved factors, such as tongue positioning (aside from the root of the tongue, which is connected to the larynx via the [hyoid bone](/wiki/pages/other-resources/glossary#hyoid-bone) and so inevitably raises when the larynx is raised).

 Swallowing is a complex process that involves many different muscles not necessarily linked directly to the elevation of the larynx \[give examples\].
-Additionally, the generalised focus on excessive indiscriminate constriction of the laryngeal region inevitably lead to indiscriminate straining of many different extrinsic laryngeal muscles not necessarily needed to attain high meta-resonance.
+Additionally, the generalised focus on excessive indiscriminate constriction of the laryngeal region inevitably led to indiscriminate straining of many different extrinsic laryngeal muscles not necessarily needed to attain high meta-resonance.

-There is also something to be said about the excessive focus on meta-resonance that the experiment had, considering that the community and pedagogy in their evolution have as of recent begun to consider the _relationship_ between different aspects of the voice and as parts of a whole, rather than overly isolated aspects of the voice.
+There is also something to be said about the excessive focus on meta-resonance that the experiment had, considering that the community and [pedagogy](/wiki/pages/other-resources/glossary#pedagogy) in their evolution have begun to consider the _relationship_ between different aspects of the voice and as parts of a whole, rather than overly isolated aspects of the voice.
 For example, TransVoiceLesson's more recent pedagogy talks about _overfull_ and _underfull_, which focuses on the relation between size (meta-resonance) and vocal weight.

 ## Sources